Understanding Crawlspace Mold: Prevention, Risks, and Solutions

 Check for:

-Discoloration: Black, green, white, or brown patches.
+Discoloration: Look for black, green, white, or brown patches.

 Texture: Mold can appear fuzzy, slimy, or powdery.

-Growth Patterns: Circular spots or large patches.
+Growth Patterns: Check for circular spots or large patches.

 Moisture Levels: Use a moisture meter; readings above 20% indicate mold risk.